Havurat Shalom

 Spiritual Style

 Our Shabbat and holiday observances are led by Rabbi Karen Landy, a Reconstructionist Rabbi.
 On the High Holy Days Rabbi Karen is joined by Chazzan, David Hastings, in leading our services.
-In 2012, our congregation adopted the siddur, Mishkan Tefilah, a wonderful prayerbook including Hebrew, English and transliteration of all prayers, in addition to thoughtful and inspirational additional readings.
-For the High Holy Days, we use a text that has been developed by the congregation over thirty years, including some original contributions by our religious school children, some of whom now have children of their own.
+Beginning in 2012, our congregation adopted the siddur, Mishkan Tefilah, a wonderful prayerbook including Hebrew, English and transliteration of all prayers, in addition to thoughtful and inspirational additional readings.
+For the High Holy Days, we use a text that has been developed by the congregation over forty years, including some original contributions by our religious school children, some of whom now have children of their own.

-Religious School
+Hebrew School